decentfox/freeauth-api/README.md

 After executing the `make setup` command, you will have a `.env` file under `freeauth-admin` folder.

-You could override mail settings in the `.env` file, there are the available options:
+You could overwrite mail-related settings in the `.env` file, which includes:

  - MAIL_FROM_NAME: default `FreeAuth`
  - MAIL_FROM: default `None`